N1ki4/ProxyTCP-test-cases/Bug Reports/BugReport_001_Page resources failed to load on first open.md

 **Description:**

 Loading light web page with enabled proxy causes data loosing.
-Some web page resources failed to load.
+Some web page resources failed to load like: pictures, css or javascript.

 ---